blue-pulse/blue-blur-engine/README.md

 ## Credits

-This project is a labor of love -- built by fans, for fans -- and we're grateful to everyone who made it possible:
+This project is a labor of love --built by fans, for fans-- and we're grateful to everyone who made it possible:

 - **Sonic Team:** Owners of all character sprites, designs, and sound effects.
 - **SEGA SOUND TEAM:** Composers of all the music used.
 - **@ddenicc:** Designer of the project's beautiful logo.
-- **@triangly, @singleshotgamer and @abhmughal:** Developers of the additional code used for the collision system and physics implementations.
+- **@triangly, @singleshotgamer and @monolith4007:** Developers of the additional code used for the collision system and physics implementations.

 ## License